Generic Name: Terbinafine hydrochloride

-In the majority of liver cases reported in association with Terbinafine hydrochloride use, the patients had serious underlying systemic conditions.
+In the majority of liver cases reported in association with use of Terbinafine tablets, the patients had serious underlying systemic conditions.
 The severity of hepatic events and/or their outcome may be worse in patients with active or chronic liver disease.
 Treatment with Terbinafine tablets should be discontinued if biochemical or clinical evidence of liver injury develops.

 Terbinafine tablets are not recommended for patients with chronic or active liver disease.
-Before prescribing Terbinafine tablets, pre-existing liver disease should be assessed.
-Hepatotoxicity may occur in patients with and without pre-existing liver disease.
-Patients prescribed Terbinafine tablets should be warned to report immediately to their physician any symptoms of persistent nausea, anorexia, fatigue, vomiting, right upper abdominal pain or jaundice, dark urine or pale stools.
+Before prescribing Terbinafine tablets, liver function tests should be performed since hepatotoxicity may occur in patients with and without pre-existing liver disease.
+Periodic monitoring of liver function tests is recommended.
+Terbinafine tablets should be immediately discontinued in case of elevation of liver function tests.
+Patients prescribed Terbinafine tablets should be warned to report immediately to their physician any symptoms of persistent nausea, anorexia, fatigue, vomiting, right upper abdominal pain or jaundice, dark urine, or pale stools.
 Patients with these symptoms should discontinue taking oral Terbinafine, and the patient’s liver function should be immediately evaluated.

 Smell disturbance, including loss of smell, has been reported with the use of Terbinafine tablets.
 Smell disturbance may resolve after discontinuation of treatment, but may be prolonged (greater than 1 year), or may be permanent.
 If symptoms of a smell disturbance occur, Terbinafine tablets should be discontinued.

-Depressive symptoms have occurred during postmarketing use of Terbinafine.
-Prescribers should be alert to depressive symptoms, and patients should be instructed to report depressive symptoms to their physician.
+Depressive symptoms have occurred during postmarketing use of Terbinafine tablets.
+Prescribers should be alert to the development of depressive symptoms, and patients should be instructed to report depressive symptoms to their physician.

-There have been postmarketing reports of serious skin/hypersensitivity reactions [e.g., Stevens-Johnson syndrome, toxic epidermal necrolysis, and drug reaction with eosinophilia and systemic symptoms (DRESS) syndrome].
+There have been postmarketing reports of serious skin/hypersensitivity reactions [e.g., Stevens-Johnson Syndrome, toxic epidermal necrolysis, erythema multiforme, exfoliative dermatitis, and bullous dermatitis, and drug reaction with eosinophilia and systemic symptoms (DRESS) syndrome].
 Manifestations of DRESS syndrome may include cutaneous reaction (such as rash or exfoliative dermatitis), eosinophilia, and one or more organ complications such as hepatitis, pneumonitis, nephritis, myocarditis, and pericarditis.
 If progressive skin rash or signs/symptoms of the above drug reactions occur, treatment with Terbinafine tablets should be discontinued.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.